cli-guidelines/cli-guidelines/content/_index.md

 These things should disable colors:

 - `stdout` or `stderr` is not an interactive terminal (a TTY).
-  It’s best to individually check -- if you’re piping `stdout` to another program, it’s still useful to get colors on `stderr`.
+  It’s best to individually check—if you’re piping `stdout` to another program, it’s still useful to get colors on `stderr`.
 - The `NO_COLOR` environment variable is set.
 - The `TERM` environment variable has the value `dumb`.
 - The user passes the option `--no-color`.